v-harrishe/azure-docs/articles/load-balancer/load-balancer-multiple-ip-powershell.md

 Follow the steps below to achieve the scenario outlined in this article:

 1. Install Azure PowerShell.
-See [How to install and configure Azure PowerShell](/powershell/azure/) for information about installing the latest version of Azure PowerShell, selecting your subscription, and signing in to your account.
+See [How to install and configure Azure PowerShell](https://docs.microsoft.com/powershell/azure/) for information about installing the latest version of Azure PowerShell, selecting your subscription, and signing in to your account.
 2. Create a resource group using the following settings:

     ```powershell
-    $location = "westcentralus".
+    $location = "chinanorth".
     $myResourceGroup = "contosofabrikam"
     ```

-    For more information, see Step 2 of [Create a Resource Group](../virtual-machines/scripts/virtual-machines-windows-powershell-sample-create-vm.md?toc=%2fazure%2fload-balancer%2ftoc.json).
+    For more information, see Step 2 of [Create a Resource Group](../virtual-machines/scripts/virtual-machines-windows-powershell-sample-create-vm.md?toc=%2fload-balancer%2ftoc.json).

-3. [Create an Availability Set](../virtual-machines/windows/tutorial-availability-sets.md?toc=%2fazure%2fload-balancer%2ftoc.json) to contain your VMs.
+3. [Create an Availability Set](../virtual-machines/windows/tutorial-availability-sets.md?toc=%2fload-balancer%2ftoc.json) to contain your VMs.
 For this scenario, use the following command:

     ```powershell
-    New-AzAvailabilitySet -ResourceGroupName "contosofabrikam" -Name "myAvailset" -Location "West Central US"
+    New-AzAvailabilitySet -ResourceGroupName "contosofabrikam" -Name "myAvailset" -Location "China North"
     ```

-4. Follow instructions steps 3 through 5 in [Create a Windows VM](../virtual-machines/scripts/virtual-machines-windows-powershell-sample-create-vm.md?toc=%2fazure%2fload-balancer%2ftoc.json) article to prepare the creation of a VM with a single NIC.
+4. Follow instructions steps 3 through 5 in [Create a Windows VM](../virtual-machines/scripts/virtual-machines-windows-powershell-sample-create-vm.md?toc=%2fload-balancer%2ftoc.json) article to prepare the creation of a VM with a single NIC.
 Execute step 6.1, and use the following instead of step 6.2:

     ```powershell
     $availset = Get-AzAvailabilitySet -ResourceGroupName "contosofabrikam" -Name "myAvailset"
     New-AzVMConfig -VMName "VM1" -VMSize "Standard_DS1_v2" -AvailabilitySetId $availset.Id
     ```

-    Then complete [Create a Windows VM](../virtual-machines/scripts/virtual-machines-windows-powershell-sample-create-vm.md?toc=%2fazure%2fload-balancer%2ftoc.json) steps 6.3 through 6.8.
+    Then complete [Create a Windows VM](../virtual-machines/scripts/virtual-machines-windows-powershell-sample-create-vm.md?toc=%2fload-balancer%2ftoc.json) steps 6.3 through 6.8.

 5. Add a second IP configuration to each of the VMs.
 Follow the instructions in [Assign multiple IP addresses to virtual machines](../virtual-network/virtual-network-multiple-ip-addresses-powershell.md#add) article.
 Use the following configuration settings:

     ```powershell
     $NicName = "VM1-NIC2"
     $RgName = "contosofabrikam"
-    $NicLocation = "West Central US"
+    $NicLocation = "China North"
     $IPConfigName4 = "VM1-ipconfig2"
     $Subnet1 = Get-AzVirtualNetworkSubnetConfig -Name "mySubnet" -VirtualNetwork $myVnet
     ```